Gyroscopes - Hardware

 Gyroscopes (or “gyros”, for short) are devices that measure rate-of-rotation.
 These are particularly useful for stabilizing robot driving, or for measuring heading or tilt by integrating (adding-up) the rate measurements to get a measurement of total angular displacement.

-Types of gyros¶
+Types of Gyros

 The Analog Devices ADXRS450 FRC Gyro Board that has been in FIRST Choice in recent years is a commonly used single axis gyro.

 Three-axis gyros measure rotation rate around all three spacial axes (typically labeled x, y, and z).
+The motion around these axis is called pitch, yaw, and roll.